Function values are enough for $L_2$-approximation: Part II: Discussion and examples

-Let us shortly discuss our condition on the set $F$.
-The natural condition appearing in our proof is that $F$ is a countable subset of $L_2$, see Theorem~\ref{thm:main2}.
+The natural condition appearing in the proof of Theorem~\ref{thm:main} is that $F$ is a countable subset of $L_2$, see Theorem~\ref{thm:main2} for a precise statement.
 We then need some kind of continuity in order to extend our result to uncountable sets $F$.
 Here, we employ that $F$ is a separable metric space with continuous function evaluation and continuous embedding in $L_2$.
-These assumptions are satisfied, for example, if \begin{itemize} \item $F$ is the unit ball of a separable normed space on which function evaluation at each point is a continuous functional, or \item the measure $\mu$ is finite and $F$ is a compact subset of $L_\infty (D,\mathcal A,\mu)$. \end{itemize} In particular, we cover the settings considered in~\cite{NSU20} and~\cite{Tem20}.
-Clearly, the theorem might also be applied if $F$ is the unit ball of a non-separable normed space, since we might have separability with respect to a weaker norm.
-For instance, the unit ball $F$ of the non-separable Sobolev space $W_\infty^s(0,1)$ with smoothness $s\in\IN$ clearly satisfies the conditions of Theorem~\ref{thm:main} when equipped with the $L_\infty$-metric.
+These assumptions are satisfied, for example, if \begin{itemize} \item $F$ is the unit ball of a separable normed space on which function evaluation at each point is a continuous functional, or \item the measure $\mu$ is finite and $F$ is a compact subset of the space of bounded functions on $D$. \end{itemize} To see that the conditions of Theorem~\ref{thm:main} are matched, we equip $F$ with the metric induced by the normed space in the first case and with the supremum metric in the second case.
+Note that the theorem might also be applied if $F$ is the unit ball of a \emph{non-separable} normed space, since we might have separability with respect to a weaker norm.
+For instance, the unit ball $F$ of the non-separable Sobolev space $W_\infty^s(0,1)$ with smoothness $s\in\IN$ clearly satisfies the conditions of Theorem~\ref{thm:main} when equipped with the supremum metric.

-We finish the introduction with a short comparison of our result and the recent result of V.\,Temlyakov~\cite{Tem20}.
-First of all, both results have obvious advantages over one another.
-Namely, \cite{Tem20} only works for classes of bounded functions and finite measures while our result requires the square-summability of the approximation numbers instead.
-These conditions are independent of one another.
-The following example shows that it is not possible to say in general that one result yields better estimates than the other.
-It was kindly provided to us by Erich Novak